 When you’re working from home, you can exercise whenever you want!
 On top of that, you can get up from your desk (or wherever you’re working in your home) and take small breaks at any time to move around, stretch, do a minute of jumping jacks, whatever you feel like.
 You can go for a walk outside during lunch or at some point during the day when it feels like a good time to take a break.
 If you’re sick of sitting, you can stand while you’re working.
 No boss will be complaining about how you work…you can do it however you want!
 You can even have music on and move around “dancing” while you’re getting work done.

 Practice Self-Reflection: Getting in touch with who you really are and what you want is a great way to begin making self-care a priority.
 Self-reflection gives you the opportunity to really evaluate your life – your thoughts, choices, attitudes and behaviors that have brought you to your current situation.
 If you’ve been putting self-care on the backburner, you could start to ask yourself questions like, “What is a choice I can make this week based on my needs alone,” or “How can I be more intentional with my time today?”
-You don’t have to spend a lot of time on this – 5 to 10 minutes a day is all you need to start.
+You don’t have to spend a lot of time on this – 5 to 10 minutes a day (I have a morning routine around this) is all you need to start.
 Once you begin reflecting on what is really important to you, making yourself a priority will be a much easier process.

 Say No: Setting boundaries and learning to say no more often is probably one of the best things you could ever do.
 It allows you to get back in the driver’s seat and have more control over your own life.
 We often say we don’t have time for self-care because we are so busy, however, that’s only because we’ve said yes to everyone else’s demands.
 Instead of filling up your schedule in this way, start saying no to mundane tasks and leave more time for what you really want to do.
 You’ll start to see that you do have time to read that book or see that movie or take a much needed bubble bath.
 No is a full sentence and it works wonders on helping you make putting yourself first and self-care a priority in your life.